ankur-gupta/async/docs/whydifficult.md

 Coroutines and generators are [radical](https://en.wikipedia.org/wiki/Goto#Coroutines)[^6] control flow devices when viewed from the point of view of the now well-accepted [structured programming](https://en.wikipedia.org/wiki/Structured_programming) paradigm.
-Both coroutines and generators retain their state while allowing the control to be trasferred away from themselves.
+Both coroutines and generators retain their state while allowing the control to be transferred away from themselves.
 However, Python generators and Python (native) coroutines provide very different types of control flow.
 A Python generator provides a more definitive transfer of control compared to a Python (native) coroutine.
 This difference in control flow is a very